-Promoting Black Flourishing at UM
+Promoting Black flourishing at UM

 The annual fund, administered by the Office of Equity Transformation, supports community-driven initiatives that advance Black flourishing.
 “We are pleased to once again support a broad range of projects that help foster a vibrant and inclusive UM community,” says Tina Chen, Vice-Provost (Equity).
 “My sincere thanks to the students, faculty and staff whose leadership and creativity continue to show us what Black flourishing means here at UM.”